 The information gathered during this divergent-research phase informs the next step in the process in which we think convergently to identify the problem and create a problem statement (we’ll talk more about that later on).
 Once we have our problem statement, it’s time to problem-solve.
 During this phase, we return once again to divergent thinking in order to brainstorm as many solutions as possible.
 Those ideas then inform the final stage, where we think convergently to land on the best possible solution.

 Divergent thinking is a creative process, but that doesn’t mean you should forgo a structured, thoughtful session for your brainstorming.
-When we host brainstorms, we put plenty of thought into the prompts, divergent activities, and the structure of the session in order to brainstorm better solutions.
+When we host brainstorms, we put plenty of thought into the prompts, activities, and structure of the session in order to brainstorm better solutions.

-What is convergent thinking?
+Download the guide→What is convergent thinking?

 Divergent and convergent thinking are on opposite sides of the same coin.
 Where divergent thinking is about discovering, convergent thinking is about defining.
 You’ve gathered plenty of information and ideas, now it’s time to focus on systematically synthesizing, organizing, and categorizing it all to arrive at a well-defined solution.

-The goal of convergent thinking is to take a structured approach to arrive at a clear solution.
+The goal of convergent thinking is to take a structured approach to arriving at a clear solution.
 During this stage, you’ll analyze the inputs from the divergent-thinking phase to determine an outcome or actionable next step—it’s a decision-making moment defined by logical thinking, analyzing, and evaluating.

-How to use both divergent and convergent thinking
+When to use convergent versus divergent thinking

 You can delve deeper into exactly how we apply the Double Diamond framework, but what’s most important to know here is how to alternate between the two phases of thinking to help fuel better learning experiences.
 Since divergent and convergent thinking call for very different mindsets, it’s critical that each step remains distinct and separate.